avjves/TypeNavi/README.md

-## Keyboard Navigation
+# TypeNavi

-Used to navigate the desktop with just keyboard.
+Software to navigate desktop using just the keyboard.

-# TODO:
-ALT + R takes a screenshot of current active window, then starts a new UI window for user to type what the want.
-The picture goes through a fast OCR software to get all the texts and their positions currently on screen.
-It then fuzzily matches the user inputted text to any text on screen.
-Current "selection" will be highlighted and and user can press it by pressing ENTER.
+Works by taking a screenshot of the current screen and runs it through a OCR engine to get all words and their locations.
+User inputs a search word, which is then highlighted on screen and pressing enter will then quick said word.

+MVP - Works, but missing lots of functionality.

+## Issues
+Current OCR technology is not fast / accurate enough for this to be fluid enough.